Germany, Russia and the Sputnik V vaccine — a tale of soft power | DW | 06.05.2021

 Michael Kretschmer, member of Angela Merkel's CDU and premier of Germany's eastern state of Saxony made big announcements in Moscow

-The state premiers of east German states Saxony, Thuringia, Mecklenburg-Western Pomerania, and Saxony-Anhalt have all expressed a desire to purchase Sputnik V. Before the reunification in 1990 this region was the German Democratic Republic, the GDR, which was part of the Eastern Bloc of Soviet-allied Communist countries.
+The state premiers of the east German states of Saxony, Thuringia, Mecklenburg-Western Pomerania, and Saxony-Anhalt have all expressed a desire to purchase Sputnik V. Before reunification in 1990, those states were part of the German Democratic Republic, the GDR, which was part of the Eastern Bloc of Soviet-allied Communist countries.

-Saxony-Anhalt State Premier Reiner Haseloff who is up for re-election next month defended his decision by saying that he was vaccinated against polio with a Russian vaccine in the German Democratic Republic and as a result had no issues with Russian vaccines.
+Saxony-Anhalt State Premier Reiner Haseloff who is up for reelection next month defended his decision by saying that he was vaccinated against polio with a Russian vaccine in the former East and, as a result, had no issues with Russian vaccines.

-In the east support for the Russian vaccine goes hand in hand with a distrust of the federal government and a sense that East Germany and its accomplishments continue to be overlooked.
+In the east, support for the Russian vaccine goes hand in hand for some with a distrust of the federal government and a sense that East Germany and its accomplishments continue to be overlooked.

-"East Germans became very distrustful of the state over the decades and now that means the government in Berlin,” said Silke Satjukow, a Russia expert and professor of history at Halle University who was vaccinated as a child in the GDR with Soviet vaccines.
-She says many East Germans still identity with Russian scientific achievement.
+"East Germans became very distrustful of the state over the decades and now that means the government in Berlin," said Silke Satjukow, a Russia expert and professor of history at Halle University who was vaccinated as a child in the GDR with Soviet vaccines.
+She says many Germans from the eastern states still identify with Russian scientific achievement.

 But then a new law was introduced at the end of April, giving the national government power to impose restrictions on states to curb the pandemic, ending the patchwork of state-by-state measures which had led to some confusion.
 Securing their own vaccine supplies seemed to become a way for premiers to prove themselves as effective crisis managers.